-Studies in the field begin as early as 3PreK and continue through high school with trips to theaters, science and art museums, governmental landmarks and offices, and—perhaps most notably—the natural wonders of Utah and the Intermountain West.
+At Rowland Hall, field studies begin as early as 3PreK and continue through high school, with trips to theaters, science and art museums, governmental landmarks and offices, and—perhaps most notably—the natural wonders of Utah and the Intermountain West.
 Students from grades one through eight enjoy a variety of sports experiences for five weeks every winter through the Winter Sports program.
-Overnight trips, beginning in Middle School, take our students on fall excursions that include curricular themes, welcome new friends into each grade level, and strengthen the bonds between teachers and students.
+Overnight trips, beginning in Middle School, take our students on excursions that include curricular themes, welcome new friends into each grade level, and strengthen the bonds between teachers and students.

-Rowmark Ski Academy, athletic teams, debate, chess club, the World Language Department, and the service-learning program also take advantage, when appropriate, of state-wide, regional, national, and global opportunities for competition, service, or connection to academic studies.
+Rowmark Ski Academy, athletic teams, debate, the World Language Department, and the service-learning program also take advantage, when appropriate, of statewide, regional, national, and global opportunities for competition, service, or connection to academic studies.

 Experiential Learning defined

 Experiential learning is the process of learning by doing.
 Distinct from rote learning (where students are passive in the learning process), experiential learning develops new ways of thinking, persistence, and autonomous learning.
 Best of all, when students understand the relevance of what they're learning, they're more engaged.

 Sixth grade: Weeklong Wasatch adventure filled with paddling, rafting, climbing, and exploring in and around the Wasatch Front with local organizations

 Seventh Grade: Weeklong adventure with four nights at the Teton Science School in Jackson Hole, Wyoming